-- The Department recommends a rate increase for NEMT services to bring them to 80% of the benchmark.17 - The Department recommends continuing to monitor transportation claims data and utilization trends to identify if there is an ongoing issue related to the COVID-19 pandemic, and the impact, if any, on access to care and provider retention.18
+- The Department recommends increasing NEMT services rates to 80% of the benchmark. - The Department recommends continuing to monitor transportation claims and utilization data to identify trends related to the COVID-19 pandemic, and the impact, if any, on access to care and provider retention.